flutter/flutter-intellij/flutter-gui-tests/README.md

 ## Editing

 Currently, the tests need to be edited in a minimal flutter-intellij project.
-Open the flutter-intellij project in IntelliJ 2019.1 to edit without Dart or IntelliJ sources (see CONTRIBUTING.md).
+Open the flutter-intellij project in IntelliJ 2019.1 for stand-alone editing, without Dart or IntelliJ sources (see CONTRIBUTING.md).